trovit/reffects/docs/built-in-effects.md

 The data associated to a `"dispatch"` effect is an **event object**.

-The **event** object has two keys: `eventId` and `payload`.
-The value associated with  `eventId` identifies the event and the value associated with `payload` is the payload of the event which is optional and it's an empty object by default.
+The **event** object has two keys: `id` and `payload`.
+The value associated with `id` is a string that identifies the event and the value associated with `payload` is the payload of the event which is optional and it's an empty object by default.
+When the event has no payload it can also be represented by a string which would be its id.

 In the following example, the event handler for the `"showAlertOnRim"` event handler returns an **effects object** containing a `"dispatch"` effect that describes the dispatch of a `"displayNotification"` event with a **payload** that will be the following object: `{id: alert.id, text: alert.message}`.